CaffeineProcessorsUnited/telegram-image-bot/README.md

 #### Optional configuration

-- `count` - Specifies from hwo many results the bot chooses a random image (default: `1000`)
+- `count` - Specifies from how many results the bot chooses a random image (default: `1000`)
 - `market` - Choose the market where the results come from (default: `en-en`)

 <a name="configuration_bing"></a>
 ### Bot configuration

-In the bot section of the configuration file u may specify if the bot serves nsfw content or not.
+In the bot section of the configuration file you may specify if the bot serves nsfw content or not.

 ## Running